-NTA has declared the important dates of NEET 2020, through an official notification.
+NTA had declared the important dates of NEET 2020, through an official notification.
 NEET UG exam will be conducted on May 3, 2020.
-NEET online registrations will begin from December 2 to 31, 2019.
+NEET online registrations was started from December 2 and ended on January 6.

 A total of 235 medical colleges are participating in AIQ counselling when it was only 193 medical colleges in 2018.

-From the year 2019, counselling for 100% seats offered in Vardhaman Medical College and ESIC college will be conducted by Medical Counselling Committe
+From the year 2019, counselling for 100% seats offered in Vardhaman Medical College and ESIC college will be conducted by Medical Counselling Committee